andriilazebnyi/residents-manager-app/README.md

 - assign resident to a program from the residents page
 - assign program to a resident from the programs page

+## The idea

+Provide a convinient way to display and manage residents and programs.

+Since we deal with entities with many properties, presenting residents and programs as tables seems the most convinient way to provide all needed information to the user.

+## Known tradeoffs and limitations

+### Validation

+Validation is applied only to forms used to create resident and program.

+### Pagination

+The API used doesn't support pagination.
+All data displayed at once.

+### Data fetching

+For simplicity data fetching is done in server components (pages, React Server Components).
+Obtained data (residents, programs) then passed to child components.

+However, due to the dynamic nature of this data, in real world app, it would be better to fetch data on-demand in some use cases.
+Eg, always load fresh list of residents when opening modal to assign resident to a program.

 ## How to run

 This app is built on top of: